-They're snarly or snarky, quick to point out everyone's faults.
+Watch Your Behavior They're snarly or snarky, quick to point out everyone's faults.
 Unfortunately, attitudes like these can quickly rub off on anyone.
 To avoid slipping into naysayer mode, consciously focus on how you think, work, and act.
 Keep your guard up, knowing what you could become once your will is broken and discipline lost.

 Character is often forged in trying times.
 A losing atmosphere can suck the life out of some.
 For others, it steels hunger and resolve.
 In this case, you can use these conditions to consciously master vital soft skills: composure (tuning out distractions), stress management (remaining upbeat), self-discipline (staying above the fray), and planning (executing a personal development strategy).
 As you climb the ladder, you'll inevitably encounter the same bullies, liars, blamers, and eunuchs.
 Preparing here just reduces your chance for error when the stakes rise later.

-Let's take it a step further.
+Be an Example Let's take it a step further.
 Sure, you start by channeling everything inward.
 But self-reliance has limited value to others.
 And why blend in when you need to excel?
 No, you want to turn everything outward—all your passion and knowledge—to make a difference.
 And that means stepping up and becoming an example (and a target).

 Start by reaching out personally.
 Be the person who brings homemade brownies or organizes potlucks.
 Learn about your peers' families and interests, always looking for what you have in common.
 Go out of your way to be nice and always nonjudgmental.
 At the same time, carefully measure what you say.
 Minimize what you reveal about your personal life: It can be used against you later.
 Don't make negative comments of your own; just change the topic, feign ignorance, or slip away.
 You'll only toss gas onto the fire when they drag you into their grievances.